ruben-ilciuc/custom-amplify-auth/README.md

 - **Third, let's use _signIn_ thunk**

-Create a new page for Sign In with email and password and on submit form dispatch the thunk function.
+Create a new page for Sign In with email and password and on form submit dispatch the thunk function.

 ```typescript
 dispatch(signIn(data))
 ```

-After sending a request to the Cognito we will get few different responses:
+After sending a request to the Cognito we can get few different responses:

 1. Status code `400` and a message: `User is not confirmed.`
 2. Status code `200` and a challengeName (_see [DOCS](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_RespondToAuthChallenge.html)_) ~ I won't touch this part since this article is already long enough ~